7 Reasons Why Sourdough Bread Is The Healthiest Bread

 Here are 7 reasons why you should say goodbye to yeast-made bread and start eating true sourdough bread.

 Sourdough starters contain a mixture of Lactobcillus bacteria and wild yeast.
 During the rise process, these beneficial bacteria predigest the starch in the grains.
 This makes the bread more digestible to us.
 Proper digestion of foods is vital for good health and well being.
 Anything other than that and we get a myriad of health problems.

-In fact, most of today’s Modern day diseases can be linked to poor gut health and improper digestion.
-Sourdough bread can help people digest the food better through fermentation of the dough.
+In fact, most of today’s Modern-day diseases can be linked to poor gut health and improper digestion.
+Sourdough bread can help people digest the food better through the fermentation of the dough.